Dr Charles Freeman – Chair

 Charles Freeman PhD, MA(Ed), BSc

-Charles has served the College as Governor since 2002 and has been Chair of Corporation since September 2010 and Chair of the Curriculum, Quality and Standards Committee since 2005.
+Charles has served the College as Governor since 2002 and has been Chair of the Corporation since September 2010, he is also Vice-Chair of a number of the Corporation Committees.
 From May 2000 to August 2008 he served as Headteacher of Wolstanton High School, Newcastle-under-Lyme which is an 11-16 mixed comprehensive school with 1100 pupils coming under Staffordshire Local Authority.
 Previously Charles was Deputy Head in a similar sized school in Hampshire and prior to that he was Head of Year in two schools also in Hampshire.
 Having studied Physiology and Biochemistry at Southampton University and then researched a Biochemistry Ph.D.
 (Mechanistic Aspects of Cholesterol Biosynthesis!!) it is not surprising that he taught Science as his main subject.
 In September 2008 Charles retired from teaching after 32 years service but he continues to provide voluntary support to education in Stoke-on-Trent and North Staffordshire on various committees and panels.

 John Gething BA, BTP, MRTPI (Rtd)

-John has served as a co-opted member on the Corporation's Audit Committee since 2010.
+John has served as a co-opted member on the Corporation’s Audit Committee since 2010 and was appointed as a member of the Corporation with effect from 1 September 2015.
 He is a Chartered Town Planner and is a graduate of the Common Purpose Programme.
 Formerly the Business Support and Investment Manager for Stoke-on-Trent City Council, John has worked in the public sector for over thirty years.
 His experience includes master planning, community regeneration, housing renewal and leading major bids for external funding.

-He is currently Vice-Chair of EPIC Housing Association, a board member of Urban Vision North Staffordshire and a member of the Supervisory Committee of Staffordshire Credit Union.
+He is currently Chair of EPIC (“Empowering People, Inspiring Communities”) Housing Association and a board member of Urban Vision North Staffordshire.

-John enjoys travelling, the theatre, running, and is interested in art and urban design
+John enjoys travelling, the theatre, swimming, and is interested in art and urban design

-Rob joined the Corporation in October 2011 and is a member of the Audit Committee.
-He is a Chartered Member of the CIPD (HR professional body) and works as a HR manager with Michelin Tyre plc.
+Rob joined the Corporation in October 2011 and is a member of the Audit and Remuneration Committees.
+He is a Chartered Member of the CIPD (HR professional body) and works as the Factory HR manager at Michelin Tyre plc in Stoke-on-Trent.
 He has worked in a number of management roles within the manufacturing industry including strategic planning before moving into HR in 2007.
 He has studied both business and management and completed several post-graduate qualifications at Staffordshire University including the CMS, CBA and DBA.
 Since moving into HR in 2007, Rob has completed a three year post-graduate CIPD qualification also at Staffordshire University.